William Thornton

-William Thornton, the first and longest serving head of the office, was born on May 20, 1759, in the British Virgin Islands.
-He was sent to England at the age of five for education.
+William Thornton, the first and longest-serving head of the office, was born May 20, 1759, in the British Virgin Islands.
+He was sent to England at age 5 for education.
 His many interests included architecture, painting, botany, and mechanics.
 He received a medical degree from the University of Aberdeen and practiced briefly as a physician.

 Although he had no formal training in architecture, in 1793 he submitted drawings in a competition for the design of the proposed U.S. Capitol building.
 President George Washington, after consulting with Secretary of State Thomas Jefferson, approved Thornton’s design.
 Thornton also designed other Washington, D.C., landmarks including the Octagon House and Tudor Place.